 My son's biological father hasn't see him in 5 years and I am now married with another child.
 My husband is enlisted and we are being stationed in Washington state.
 My son's father is willing to sign the paperwork.

 My daughter is out of control.
 It's very hurtful.
 She thinks she's an adult at 16 and hates that I have rules.
 She said she's moving in with her dad even if I say no. Her dad was court ordered to pay me weekly child support.
 I've done everything for her.
-School, rides, doctors, you name It.
-All...
+School, rides, doctors,...
 Read more »

 The only way to modify a child support obligation is via a motion to modify child support.
 Even if your daughter is living with her father, his court order remains in place, and the obligation will be enforceable.